Terunofuji Haruo: Return to ōzeki

 Terunofuji acknowledged before the March 2021 tournament that he would need a three basho total of 33 wins to be considered for ōzeki promotion and that he would "fight hard."
-His own stablemaster, Isegahama (former yokozuna Asahifuji), is the head of the refereeing department and in charge of drawing up the rankings.
+His own stablemaster, Isegahama (former yokozuna Asahifuji), was the head of the refereeing department at the time and in charge of drawing up the rankings.
 With his fellow Mongolians Hakuhō and Kakuryū withdrawn due to injury, Terunofuji won his third career yūshō and earned his third shukun-shō, finishing with a 12–3 record – more than the 10 wins needed for an expected promotion to ōzeki once again.
 He is the first wrestler to win three top division championships from a rank below ōzeki.
 Terunofuji later told reporters that barely qualifying for promotion to the sport's second-highest rank was not enough, as he felt that his stablemaster's reputation was on the line.
 The Sumo Association unanimously approved his promotion on 31 March.
 He accepted "with great humility" when informed by JSA representatives at Isegahama stable.
 He later reiterated his gratitude to his stablemaster, adding that he would devote himself to training and aim higher.

 In May 2021 he won his first ten bouts, leading the rest of the field by two victories, but suffered a hansoku or loss by disqualification on Day 11 when he was determined by the ringside judges to have pulled Myōgiryū's topknot.
 He suffered another defeat to Endō on Day 14, but remained the leader.
 He won his fourth championship after defeating fellow ōzeki Takakeishō in a playoff, having lost to him in their regulation match.
 He became the first person since the kadoban system was introduced in July 1969 to win the Emperor's Cup immediately after returning to the ōzeki rank.